 What Causes Bad Posture?

-The most common types of bad posture are:
+To recap, the most common types of bad posture are:

 - an elevated or rounded shoulders with a pushed-forward head position, which places stress on the spine between the top and base of the neck and upper shoulders.

-- a forward tilting of the hips, which results in an increase in the curve of the lumbar spine and a protruding tummy, which stresses the lower back and the hip joints.
+- a forward tilting of the hips, which results in an increase in the curve of the lumbar spine, and a protruding tummy, which stresses the lower back and the hip joints.

 Posture and Alignment Exercises